Percona-Lab/percona-dbaas-cli/source/index.rst

 Percona DBaaS Command Line Tool
 ==================================

-The Percona DBaaS Command Line Tool (percona-dbaas-cli) is a powerfull instrument providing a unify way for the user to have a Database as a Service (DBaaS) like experience, built on top of the Kubernetes-based cloud infrastructure.
-It is a command-line interface makning a standardized way to interact with Operators in Kubernetes.
-It works with the Percona Operators, and is intended to be used with other databse-related Operators which will be supported in the future.
+The Percona DBaaS Command Line Tool (percona-dbaas-cli) is a powerful instrument providing a unified way for the user to have a Database as a Service (DBaaS) like experience, built on top of the Kubernetes-based cloud infrastructure.
+It is a command-line interface making a standardized way to interact with Operators in Kubernetes.
+It works with the Percona Operators, and is intended to be used with other database-related Operators which will be supported in the future.

 Thus, percona-dbaas-cli acts as a middleware between the Kubernetes Operators